-What is a magician without his deck of cards, and what is a marketer without his ever-evolving toolkit of amazing tools?
-I absolutely love these 17 incredible – and effective tools, for 2020 and beyond.
+After all, what is a magician without his deck of cards, and what is a marketer without his ever-evolving toolkit of amazing tools?
+I absolutely love these incredible and effective tools, for 2021 and beyond.
 I believe tools can’t make you more persuasive, but they can amplify your ability to get the word out – thus allowing you to educate, persuade, and entertain at a greater scale.

 1. Exploding Topics – Brian Dean’s brilliant new tool for identifying topics that are reaching a fever pitch.